 The design of the play area shall give adequate play challenge and a quality appearance.
 A grassed area for free play shall be provided in addition to and adjacent to the formal play area.
 The longevity of the feature designs within recreational open space, the ease of maintenance and the types of materials used (i.e. availability and locality of materials and their lifespan) would also be important considerations.
 Standards of work and maintenance etc of formal recreation facilities and equipped children's play areas should be in line with current Green Flag parameters.
 The impact of the recreational improvement design proposals on nature conservation habitat and biodiversity would also be important.
 For example the existing open space where the recreational improvements are proposed may provide bat foraging habitat and provide corridors for movement of wildlife species.
 These issues will particularly apply for sensitive green space areas which are within or immediately adjacent to designated nature conservation sites.
-For such sites, guidelines set out in the Council's Nature Conservation SPD (adopted 13 September 2006) and nature conservation policies set out under Chapter 9 (Nature Conservation) of the Council's Adopted UDP (October 2005) would need to be considered.
+For such sites, guidelines set out in the Council's Nature Conservation Supplementary Planning Document (SPD) (adopted 13th September 2006) and nature conservation policies set out under Chapter 9 (Nature Conservation) of the Council's Adopted Unitary Development Plan (UDP) (October 2005) would need to be carefully considered.

 The need to "design out crime" would be important.
 All security issues should be addressed within the design such as fencing, lighting, suitability of materials to withstand attack and vandalism.
-Guidelines set out in the Council's "Design for Community Safety Supplementary Planning Guidance (SPG)" (adopted March 2002) provides important guidance in relation to this issue and need to considered at the design stage.
+Guidelines set out in the Council's "Design for Community Safety Supplementary Planning Guidance (SPG)" (adopted March 2002) provide important guidance in relation to this issue and would need to be considered at the design stage.